skylt/rabbitmq-operator/README.md

 # rabbitmq-operator

+## Configuration:

+- `deploy/operator`:
+    Set the correct image name
+- `deploy/role_binding.yaml`:
-Please set the namespace where the operator should be deployed to in:
+    Set the namespace where the operator will be deployed
-- deploy/role_binding.yaml

-Furthermore, you should set the correct image name in:
-- deploy/operator.yaml